Coronavirus cases hit 100,000 as cruise ship fears grow

 The South by Southwest festival in Austin, Texas and the Ultra electronic dance festival in Miami were among the latest events to be cancelled as scrutiny grows on events that draw large crowds.
 In India, the world's biggest film industry called off its equivalent of the Oscars that had been set for the end of the month.

-Meanwhile, in another measure to limit contagion during religious gatherings, Saudi Arabia emptied Islam's holiest site in Mecca to sterilise it.
+However, access to the Kaaba is blocked and the Grand Mosque is being sterilised.
 With the elderly among the most at-risk groups, French President Emmanuel Macron urged people to limit visits to the old and infirm as much as possible to avoid further spread.

 Stock markets and oil prices have collapsed as investors panic over the expected devastating damage of the coronavirus to global economic growth..